tlwilliams895/gis-devops/docs/_sources/Walkthroughs/swagger/index.rst.txt

       required: false
       description: match items by newItem true/false

 Parameters
 ----------

-There are two types of parameters ``query`` and ``path``.
-See this for more info about documenting parameters https://swagger.io/docs/specification/describing-parameters/
+There are two types of parameters: ``query`` and ``path``.
+See the `Swagger documentatio <https://swagger.io/docs/specification/describing-parameters/>`_ for more info about documenting parameters.

 Continue On
 ===========

-Continue on to provide documentation for the rest of the Cart API.
+Continue on to provide documentation for the rest of the LaunchCart API.
 It should be much easier now that the Cart definition has been created.